Syntax Guide

 String

-Declare a list of files that the build process depends on for caching.
+Used to declare a list of files that are dependencies during the caching build process.

 String